 Precision and Limitations: Implant Types and Placement

-- Less risk of damage to the breast tissue and nerves
+- Reduced possibility of damaging the tissue and nerves

 Silicone vs. Saline Implants